codope/aiforsea-cv-cars/README.md

 `file_name` is the absolute path to either one of (depending on OPTION):
 1. A .jpg image, if you want to predict class for one image using `predict-one` option.
 2. `cars_test_annos_withlabels.mat` file containing the test data annotations, if you want to just know the accuracy of the model using `with-accuracy` option.
-Note that, the `cars_test_annos_withlabels.mat` file would have already been saved under the root directory of this project if `prepare_dat.sh` script ran successfully.
+Note that, the `cars_test_annos_withlabels.mat` file would have already been saved under the root directory of this project if `prepare_data.sh` script ran successfully.
 In case, it isn't there then you can download this file [here](http://imagenet.stanford.edu/internal/car196/cars_test_annos_withlabels.mat).
 3. A .txt file, which will be the output file, if you want to get predictions for all test data in test set, including the confidence score using `with-confidence` option.

 NOTE: `OPTION` is optional but `file_name` is mandatory argument.
 If you do not provide any option, the code will write the output to the `file_name` with only the class_id of the predictions for all the test data in the format that is acceptable at [Cars 196 Submission Site](http://imagenet.stanford.edu/internal/car196/submission/submission.php).
-Check the last example in the section below.
+Check the last example in the [examples section](#some-examples) below.
 #### Some examples

 - This one below shows the output of prediction of one image.
 Output is ine the format <class_id, class_name, confidence>.